alkem-io/website/content/en/releases/2-recent-releases.md

 <b>Previous releases</b>

 <li><a href="https://alkem-25488729.hs-sites-eu1.com/alkemio-release-2023-03-02" target="_blank">2023-03-02</a>:
-<i>"Continuing our focus on enabling you to engage your community with a variety of new functionalities: new landing page, grouping of communities by topics, tagging/mentioning, search within your hub and a brand new calendar view!"</i> </li>
+<i>"New landing page, communities grouped by topics, ability to tag people/organizations, search in hub, and new calendar view"</i> </li>

 <li><a href="http://alkem-25488729.hs-sites-eu1.com/alkemio-release-2023-02-13" target="_blank">2023-02-13</a>:
 <i>"Message other users / community hosts / organizations, improved sharing, more content on calendar events"</i> </li>